 The Small Business Innovation Research (SBIR) program was established in the 1980’s.
 Authorizing legislation is 15 U.S.C.
 638. The SBIR program taxes Federal agencies with large R&D outlays a small percentage of their extramural R&D budget for funding.
 The purpose is to promote commercialization of innovative technologies by small businesses.
-The SBIR statute policy and goals point to small businesses as playing key roles in economic development and job creation.
+The SBIR statute, policy, and goals point to small businesses as playing key roles in economic development and job creation.
 The program aims to enhance small businesses innovation through access to federal R&D funding and other assistance.
-For some agencies, commercialization is taken literally, aimed at enhancing the national economy and well-being through development of innovative products.
+For some agencies, commercialization is taken literally, aimed at enhancing the national economy through development of innovative products.
 Some mission-oriented agencies, like the military departments and defense agencies, use SBIR programs to support commercialization of items that are of potential interest to the agency which will become the primary market for the developed product.
 The statute recognizes this as a legitimate approach.

 In addressing these questions, it is pertinent to review the basic eligibility requirements for a company’s participation.
 This also addresses in part the second question.
 A company participating in the SBIR program must be: